Knowledge base

 While you can pick any colour, it is recommended to stick with the light colour shades, otherwise your tables will appear very loud and ugly, like they’re shouting in your face.
 Subtle is the order of the day.
 The exception to this is column headings or other cells that you wish to differentiate.
 Under these circumstances, you can use a dark colour, but use a light font with it.

-If you cannot find the exact colour you need,
+If you cannot find the exact colour you need:

 - Click the More Colours link underneath the palette.
 This displays a larger, more accurate colour palette.

-- And if that’s not enough, click the Custom tab and you’ll get a really fine selection of colours (you can even enter your own RGB settings if you know them)
+- And if that’s not enough, click the Custom tab and you’ll get a really fine selection of colours (you can even enter your own RGB settings if you know them).

-When you have large tables that occupy two or more pages, many people insert manual page breaks, then copy and paste their table header rows at the top of each page.
+Many people insert manual page breaks, then copy and paste their table header rows at the top of each page.

 When rows are added or removed from tables in Word, the table headers end up half way down the page.

-There is a simple tool that will eliminate this problem
+There is a simple tool that will eliminate this problem.

 1Ensure that the table is a single table, with no manual page breaks in the middle, and one header at the top.
 The table header may occupy more than one row, it doesn’t affect the way this feature works.